davidjhinku/davidjhinku/README.md

 ### Hey there, I'm David, nice to meet you! 👋

-## I'm a software engineer and a westcoast transplant learning to adapt to winter
+## I'm a software engineer and a westcoast transplant learning to adapt to winter in Chicago

-- 👨‍💻 Looking to put my skills to work at a company utilizing technology to improve lives in their community
+- 👨‍💻 Looking exciting new ways to put my skills to work
 - 🥅  2021 Goals: Create my own workout tracking app
 - 🏔  Fun fact: I once waited 8 hours for a gondola after a hike since walking down was prohibited

 ### Currently working on:
+- 💲  Building financial tools at Sezzle, a buy now pay later firm empowering the next generation
 <!-- - 🍽  Adding a layer of polish to [Dinnr][dinnr], my fullstack clone of OpenTable -->
 - 👵  Working with a rockstar team to build a volunteer platform for AAPI seniors called [Protect Our Elders][elder] to feel safe walking in their community
 - 🌱  Starting a Python course shortly